-This beauty oil also has antifungal, antibacterial and antiviral properties.
+This beauty oil also has antifungal, antibacterial, and antiviral properties.
 The compounds present in the oil play a vital role in the process of regeneration of tissues and cellular membranes.

 The fatty acids in this beauty oil make it an excellent option for hydrating dry, itchy skin or even winter skin.
-This oil sinks into the skin and gets easily absorbed which allows antioxidants to penetrate deep into the skin’s layers.
+This oil sinks into the skin and gets easily absorbed, allowing antioxidants to penetrate deep into the skin’s layers.

-Rosehip oil also contains lycopene and beta-carotene.
-These ingredients help in lightening the skin.
+Rosehip oil also contains lycopene and beta-carotene that help in lightening the skin.
 These two ingredients are usually found in skin-lightening products.

 Looking for a natural way to get rid of age effects?
 This could be the solution.
-Since it is a non-sticky oil you can use the oil at bedtime.
-If your skin type comes under oily, good news is you can still use this oil without thinking twice.
+Since it is a non-sticky oil, you can use the oil at bedtime.
+If your skin type comes under oily, the good news is you can still use this oil without thinking twice.

 How to use oil:

-You can apply just prior your lipstick, simply massage the oil on your lips and blot off excess with a tissue paper.
+You can apply just before your lipstick.
+Massage the oil on your lips and blot off excess with tissue paper.
 Apply your lipstick and enjoy the sun.
-This beauty oil also benefits chapped flaky lips, making it kissable!
+This beauty oil also benefits chapped, flaky lips, making it kissable!

 DIY lip cream-